Employer health tax frequently asked questions

 When am I required to register for the employer health tax?

 You must register by December 31 of the first calendar year you’re required to pay the employer health tax.
+Learn when instalment payments are due.

 How do I register for the employer health tax?

-Employers who must pay the employer health tax will first need to register for an employer health tax account using eTaxBC.
+You will first need to register for an employer health tax account using eTaxBC.
 The registration process will take approximately 10 to 20 minutes.
 Once your registration is processed, you will receive an employer health tax account number.
 An employer health tax account number is 11-characters long and will be in the following format: EHT-1234-5678.

-Once you have registered for an employer health tax account you can enrol for access to eTaxBC, or if you already have an eTaxBC account, you can logon to add access to your employer health tax account.
-You can learn more about adding your employer health tax account to eTaxBC by reviewing our eTaxBC Help Guide.
-For more information on employer health tax registration see Register for Employer Health Tax
+Once you have registered for an employer health tax account you can enrol for access to eTaxBC, or if you already have an eTaxBC account, you can log on to add access to your employer health tax account.
+You can learn more about adding your employer health tax account to eTaxBC by reviewing our eTaxBC help guide.
+For more information on employer health tax registration see Register for employer health tax

 Instalment payments